Reading Insights: HBR’s 10 Must Reads 2024

 The Essential Link Between ESG Targets and Financial Performance

-by Mark R. Kramer and Marc W. Pfitzer
+By Mark R. Kramer and Marc W. Pfitzerfull article

-- ESG initiatives should be aligned with the core business strategy for real impact.
+✔ ESG should align with core business strategies for real impact.

-- Companies must identify which ESG issues are material to their specific industry.
+✔ Companies must identify ESG issues material to their industry.

 Make the Most of Your One-on-One Meetings